rgollancz/makers-bnb/README.md

 So I can rent a property
 I want to be able to view spaces

+As a client
+So that I can't be disappointed
+I don't want to be able to book unavailable spaces

 -----
 Bonus
 -----

+As a user
+So that I can list a space
+I want to be able to sign up as a host

-As a host
+As a user
-So I can approve a booking
+So that I can rent a space
-I want to be able to view the clients profile
+I want to be able to sign up as a client

 ```